-The main premise of this model is that the balance of vorticity, which is generated by the the baroclinic torque at the interface and then advected by the flow along the layer, can significantly be affected by viscous vorticity fluxes through the top and bottom boundaries along which the vorticity vanishes due to the free-slip boundary condition.
-There are several issues with this assumption when applied to highly inertial flows which are typically associated with turbulent internal bores and gravity currents.
-Firstly, at high Reynolds numbers, the vorticity generated at the interface is expected to be predominantly advected downstream, especially in the upper layer, and thus to remain confined within a relatively thin wake forming along the interface as it is assumed in the more refined vortex-wake model of \citet{Ungarish2018}.
-Namely, the vorticity is expected to be advected out of the control volume through the downstream side well before it reaches the top boundary.
-Besides that the free slip boundary condition allows the flow along the top wall to remain irrotational far downstream from the control volume.
-It means that in this case there can be no significant viscous flux of vorticity through the upper boundary of the control volume.
+However, the main premise of the vortex-sheet model is that the balance of vorticity, which is generated by the the baroclinic torque at the interface and then advected by the flow along the layer, can significantly be affected by the viscous vorticity fluxes through the top and bottom boundaries at which a zero vorticity is imposed by the free-slip boundary conditions.
+There are two problems with this assumption in relation to highly inertial flows which are typical for turbulent internal bores and gravity currents.
+Firstly, at high Reynolds numbers, the vorticity generated by the baroclinic torque at the interface is predominantly advected downstream, especially in the upper layer.
+Thus, the vorticity remains confined within a relatively thin layer forming along the interface, as it is assumed in the more refined vortex-wake model \citep{Ungarish2018}.
+As a result, the vorticity is advected out of the control volume through the downstream side boundary well before it reaches the top wall.
+Besides that the free-slip boundary condition allows the flow along the top wall to remain irrotational far downstream from the control volume.
+Consequently, there can be no significant viscous flux of vorticity through the upper boundary of the control volume.
 This is confirmed by the numerical results of \citet{Nasr-Azadani2015}, who find no significant difference between the free-slip (zero vorticity) and zero-vorticity-flux boundary conditions.